As the rain continues across the UK we share our top tips of things to do during a rainy day visit to Hever Castle.

 Miniature Model Houses:

-Warm up and stay snug during a rainy visit by discovering the fabulous Miniature Model Houses, which can be accessed via the Hever Shop.
+Warm up and stay snug during a rainy day visit by discovering the fabulous Miniature Model Houses, which can be accessed via the Hever Shop.
+This is currently only open mid week.
 This unique collection of 1/12 scale model houses, was commissioned by the current owners of Hever Castle, the Guthrie family from the master English miniaturist furniture maker, John J. Hodgson.

 The models are set in a permanent display and each house was designed to faithfully reflect architectural features and every aspect of the period.
 The models are set within a permanent 12th scale exhibition to illustrate the development of English country houses through the ages, from Tudor to Victorian times.